jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 If persistent storage is enabled (on by default) then the contents of ``$HOME`` in the docker image will be hidden to the user.
-In order to pre-populate the user's filesystem with files, you can include commands to be run each time a user starts their server.
+In order to pre-populate the user's filesystem, you can include commands to be run each time a user starts their server.
 To do so, use the following pattern in ``config.yaml``: